jinhoko/programming-docs/out-of-the-tar-pit/lecture1.md

 **Control**
 - Achieves concurrency control with message-passing model

+=> OOP suffers greatly from state-derived and control-derived complexity.

 ### 5.2.
 Functional programming

 FP has its roots in completely stateless lambda calculus.
 The untyped lambda calculus is known to be equivalent in power to the standard stateful abstraction of compution : the Turing machine.